urmi-21/RNA-Seq-Normalization-Notes/README.md

 # RNA-Seq-Normalization-Notes
-My notes on RNA-Seq Normalization methods
+Some notes I compiled on RNA-Seq Normalization and Batch correction methods.
+Last updated: May 29, 2019